Zaki978/European-Soccer-SQL-Data-Project/README.md

 ### 2. Team Performance Analysis
 - **Highest Points in a Season**: Manchester City dominated the 2017 Premier League season with a record 100 points
 - **Premier League Reigning Champion**: Manchester City won back-to-back Premier League titles in 2017 and 2018
-- **Highest Loss Rate**: Cagliari recorded the highest loss rate at 48.68%, losing 56 of 114 games across all seasons
+- **Highest Loss Rate**: Cagliari recorded the highest loss rate at 48.68%, losing 56 of 114 games across all seasons in Serie A
-- **Most Goals Scored**: Real Madrid scored the most goals in a season in 2014 in La Liga, 118 goals in total, equivalent to 3.11 goals per game
+- **Most Goals Scored**: Real Madrid scored the most goals in a season in 2014, 118 goals in total, equivalent to 3.11 goals per game
 - **Goal Difference**: Barcelona achieved the highest goal difference (89) in the 2014 La Liga season, while Schalke 04 recorded the lowest (-61) in the 2020 Bundesliga season

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Goal%20Difference%20by%20Season%20by%20Team.png" alt="Goal Difference by Season and Team" width="800" height="300">